 Certification Body(ies) An IECEx Certification Body approved by the IECEx Management (ExCB) Committee

-IECEx Management The IECEx Committee as defined in IECEx Basic Rules Committee
+IECEx Management The IECEx Committee as defined in IECEx Basic Rules Committee (ExMC)

-Licensed User or A legal body, a manufacturer, that has complied with the Operator requirements of the Mark Licensing System Regulations and has obtained a license to use the IECEx Mark
+License Holder A legal body, a manufacturer, that has complied with the requirements of the Mark Licensing Scheme and has obtained a license to use the IECEx Mark

-License issued to a A documented agreement between the IEC and Certification Body Certification Body to allow the Certification Body to issue licenses to manufacturers meeting the requirements of the IECEx Mark Licensing System
+License issued to a A documented agreement between the IEC and Certification Body Certification Body to allow the Certification Body to issue licenses to manufacturers meeting the requirements of the IECEx Mark Licensing Scheme

-License issued to a A documented agreement between a Certification Body and a manufacturer manufacturer that permits the manufacturer to use the IECEx Mark in accordance with the Mark Licensing System
+License issued to a A documented agreement between a Certification Body and a manufacturer manufacturer that permits the manufacturer to use the IECEx Mark in accordance with the Mark Licensing Scheme

 Governing documents

-The documents which state the Rules of the Mark Licensing System and which govern the organization of its operation are as follows:
+The documents which state the Rules of the Mark Licensing Scheme and which govern the organization of its operation are as follows:

 a) the Statutes of the IEC;

-b) the Rules of Procedure of the IEC and the ISO/IEC Directives, unless otherwise specified in these Regulations;
+b) the Rules of Procedure of the IEC and the ISO/IEC Directives, unless otherwise specified in these Rules;

-c) the IECEx Basic Rules which define the principles of the IECEx Scheme and which are approved by the CAB;
+c) the IECEx Basic Rules, comprising IEC CA 01 and IECEx 01-S, which define the principles of the IECEx System and its Schemes and which are approved by the CAB;

-d) the IECEx Operational Documents which define the working procedures of the Mark Licensing System.
+d) the IECEx Operational Documents which define the working procedures of the Mark Licensing Scheme.
 The Operational Documents are approved and amended by the IECEx Management Committee, with their availability included in the IECEx Management Committee’s reporting to the IEC Conformity Assessment Board (the CAB).
-Controlled copies of the IECEx Operational Documents shall be available to Members.
+Copies of the IECEx Operational Documents are available to Members and the community via the IECEx website www.iecex.com.

 Name and seat